 Community Music Making

-Toronto Arts Council’s Community Music Making recognizes the role that non-professional music organizations play in creating a dynamic and culturally engaged City.
-This program provides funding to support the Toronto-based activities of non-profit community choirs, opera, orchestras, and ensembles that are committed to building community through music making processes such as creation, workshops, concert production, and other related activities.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+Toronto Arts Council’s Community Music Making program recognizes the role that non-professional music organizations play in creating a dynamic and culturally engaged City.
+This program provides funding to support the Toronto-based annual programming of non-profit community choirs, opera, orchestras, and ensembles that are committed to building community through music making processes such as creation, workshops, concert production, and other related activities.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.

 To be eligible to apply to the Community Music Making program, an organization must: